 6. Leave a special token

 A comforter is commonly used to help children feel safe and can be used to support a child experiencing separation anxiety.
-This transitional object should be small, safe and simple.
-An object to go in the child’s pocket or bag, or even to wear such as a badge can work.
+This transitional object should be small, safe and simple – something to go in the child’s pocket or bag, or even something to wear like a favourite garment or badge.

 7. Encourage a mindful reunion